MarkoMilos/jsonapi/README.md

 Library uses this annotation info during serialization/deserialization to:

 - **Deserialization** - perform a lookup on resource relationships object for relationships with th given name and, if found, will bind matching resource from `included` (if any) to target field
 - **Serialization** - generate proper `relationships` member based on the value of the annotated field and add the value to `included` resources if not already there or within primary resources

-## Resource object members
+## Resource standard members

 Library handles conversion for the following [standard resource object members](https://jsonapi.org/format/#document-resource-objects):